 Sew a line between the notches, straight over the welt strip.
 It is more important to be in the middle of the welt strip than that you precisely match the notches.
 If your marks are a bit off, use the welt strip as a guide.
 You can feel it underneath your fingers as you sew.

 Step 3: Cut

 You’re going to turn the pieces inside out in the next step.
 To be able to do this, you’ll need to make some cuts.
 Cut a single layer at a time.
-Start cutting from the raw edge towards the welt strip, at 3/4″ (2 cm) from the notches.
+Start cutting the jersey pocket piece, from the raw edge towards the welt strip, at 3/4″ (2 cm) in from the notches.
 When you’re halfway, pivot towards the end of the stitching line you just sewed.
 Cut right until the tip of that line, but not through or beyond.
-Repeat this on either end of the welt strip, and repeat for the front piece so the cutes are the same on both sides of the welt strip.
+Repeat this on the other end of the welt strip, and repeat for the front piece so the cutes are the same on both sides of the welt strip.

 Step 4: Turn